guaraqe/do/README.md

 $ do subcommand ls --folder app
 ```

-## How it works

-Each commands has a `script` attricute that can be either a file or an inline script.
+Each command has a `script` attribute that is an inline script.
-Each case behaves differently:

-- when the script is a file, variables are passed to the script as positional arguments, in the order in which the variables are defined in the `vars` attribute;
-- when the script is inline, variables are passed as environment variables.
+Variables are passed to scripts as environment variables.

-This is done so that shell scripts can also be used manually if wanted, and checked with [`shellcheck`](https://github.com/koalaman/shellcheck), but at the same time to allow inline scripts to be more clear about their variables.

 For the moment, variables must always be passed to `do` as explicit flags.

 ## Use case: subprojects